 Because he can perform an extra action for you each turn, every 4 turns it’s like you’ve had an extra go.
 For how useful he is, 3 power is not much to pay.
 Just never, ever use him to vanquish heroes!
 He’s not worth losing.

 You also need to protect Raven from Prince Phillip in your fate deck.
 When Prince Phillip is played you need to discard all allies from his location.
 To protect Raven, only play him at a location with Green Fire which means that heroes can’t be played there.

-A very cheap and powerful item for you which can earn you power every time you vanquish a hero.
+A very cheap and powerful item for you that can earn you power every time you vanquish a hero.
 Move Spinning Wheel to the location with a hero before you defeat it.

 You’ll need the power you gain from vanquishing heroes to pay for all your curses.